EL 190

 Organization

-• An Introductory Paragraph opens with an attention grabbing lead, states the texts in question, and presents the thesis
+• An Introductory Paragraph opens with an attention grabbing lead, states the texts in question, and presents

 • Body Paragraphs are logically organized and focused on a topic sentence that makes a debatable claim.